 So you need to pull down the lower eyelid with one finger of the hand that has the lens, and pull up the upper eyelid with the other hand, to keep the eye open.

-Conversely, you wouldn’t be able to relax enough to keep your eye open if somebody else’s finger was coming at you really fast.
+Conversely, you wouldn’t be able to relax enough to keep your eye open if somebody else’s finger was coming at you fast.
 It would be impossible to override the perception that this is an attack.

-There is a transformative effect in paying attention to somatic experience in the context of developing our ability to self-regulate.
-Paying attention to what is actually happening in your body, instead of using standard words, even emotional words, helps you shift attention to what is here and now.
-It helps you be in the moment in a way that you cannot be if you just try to “be in the moment.”
+There is a transformative effect in paying attention to bodily experience in the context of developing our ability to self-regulate.
+You need to pay attention to what is happening in your body, instead of using standard words, even emotional words.
+This helps you shift focus to what is here and now.
+It enables you to be in the moment in a way that you cannot be if you try to “be in the moment.”